govhealth/PostpartumTOC/input/pagecontent/guidance.md

 #### Considerations

-While this implementation guide contains profiles to specify the 21 SMM conditions and procedures as defined by the IG's artifacts and the data model described below, implementers should consider the following:
+While this implementation guide contains profiles to specify the 21 SMM conditions and procedures as defined by the implementation guide's artifacts and the data model described below, implementers should consider the following:

 - Organizations and definitions: This implementation guide follows the CDC SMM definitions for condition and procedure codes.
 There are a number of other organizations that also define SMM indicator groups and associated terminologies.
 Implementers *SHOULD* carefully consider which organization and purpose of their own implementation.